Al Hawkes: Biography

-In 2010 Andrew Jawitz made a 47-minute documentary, The Eventful Life of Al Hawkes, which was broadcast on the Maine Public Broadcasting Network and shown locally.
+In 2010, Andrew Jawitz made a 47-minute documentary, The Eventful Life of Al Hawkes, which was broadcast on the Maine Public Broadcasting Network and shown locally.

-In 2013 Todd Hutchisen of Acadia Recording Company (a small recording studio in Portland, Maine) purchased all of the original recording equipment from Event Records and relocated and repaired the 1/4” mono tape decks, Altec stereo mixing board, Ampex 350s, real tape delay, spring reverb, and original RCA, Shure and EV microphones for use at Acadia.
-That equipment has been used to record several split 45 vinyl records with groups looking to recreate the iconic rockabilly sound.
+In 2013, Todd Hutchisen of Acadia Recording Company (a small recording studio in Portland, Maine) purchased all of the original recording equipment from Event Records and relocated and repaired the 1/4” mono tape decks, Altec stereo mixing board, Ampex 350s, real tape delay, spring reverb, and original RCA, Shure, and EV microphones for use at Acadia.
+That equipment has been used to record several split 45-inch vinyl records with groups looking to recreate the iconic rockabilly sound.

 After Event Records, Hawkes opened a TV repair shop at the same site as his recording studio.
 Its sign is now eligible for the National Register of Historic Places.

 After his 80th birthday, then-Senator Olympia Snowe delivered a tribute to him in the Congressional Record, calling Hawkes "a Maine and national treasure."

 Hawkes died on December 28, 2018, at the age of 88.